SIEM integration

 | Confidence | severity | high → CEF severity 8, medium → 5. |

-| IncidentFingerprint | signature | Stable per-incident identifier.
+| IncidentFingerprint | signature | Stable per-alert identifier.
 CEF: cs1. |

-| ContributingEventCount | count | Count of underlying audit-log rows folded into the incident.
+| ContributingEventCount | count | Count of underlying audit-log rows folded into the alert.
 CEF: cs2. |

 How to download

-Open /dashboard/incidents and apply the filters the export should cover (window, tenant, pattern, confidence, identity type, disposition).
+Open /dashboard/alerts and apply the filters the export should cover (window, tenant, pattern, confidence, identity type, disposition).
 The page-header Export button opens the export drawer.
 Pick the format (Markdown, NDJSON, or CEF), generate the export, then download.
 The drawer surfaces the SHA-256 hash for chain-of-custody.

 The same filter set generated within the last 5 minutes returns the existing artifact rather than re-generating, so re-clicking does not produce divergent hashes for the same inputs.